May 15, 2022

 Make sure to regularly back up important data on your computer.
 This includes databases, financial statements, Word documents, spreadsheets, important files, and receivable or payable information.
 In case of a cyberattack, you will still have the backups of that important information available so it’s not completely lost.
 You should back up this data at least weekly, but preferably this sort of backup should occur automatically.
 Then, store this backup information either in the cloud or off-site.

 Another way to keep information safe is to simply limit the people who can access it.
 The fewer people to access it, the less likely there will be a human error that leads to a cyberattack.
 If a cyberattack were to occur, this process would limit the information available to the hacker because each employee only has so much information on their device.

 Lastly, you need to train your employees.
 Without training, all the other cyber-practices won’t get you far.
 The other practices help prevent or limit errors employees make.
 However, you need to stop the issue from where it stems: human error.
 To do so, establish basic security practices and policies for employees, such as those listed above, and establish appropriate guidelines that detail penalties for violating company cybersecurity policies.
 You also need to have a set of rules that describes the actions employees must take to protect customer information and other important data.

 It’s crucial for employees to be trained about cybersecurity and for them to employ these practices in their everyday work.
 These trainings and cyber-practices will ultimately help your company reach military-grade cyberattack prevention.
-To learn more about cybersecurity awareness, you can follow our cybersecurity series.
-However, if your company has been in a cybersecurity crisis, you can download our e-book on Managing Public Relations in a Crisis.

 Photo by Dan Nelson from Pexels